bevyengine/rfcs/rfcs/35-stages_are_labels.md

 Clearer separation of responsibilities, better cohesion, more utility, and better code reuse.

-- Having one executor enables capturing all available concurrency and detecting all ambiguities.
-- Stages are just labels, so:
+- With stages being labels, users can:
-  - They're optional.
-Schedules can have a default.
+  - Choose not to use them.
+The schedule has a default.
-  - They can be applied using system configs.
+  - Apply them with configs (system sets).
-  - They can be added to a schedule independently of adding systems.
+  - Assemble them in a hierarchy independently of adding systems.
-  - They can be exported by plugins for users to incorporate "pre-packaged" logic into their schedule.
-  - They can be used to insert plugin stages into local stages and vice-versa.
-  - They remove the need for modifiers like `.startup()`.
-  - The same stage can be added to multiple trees.
-  - The same tree can be paired with multiple states.
+  - Export them in a plugin so end users can incorporate them into their schedule as "pre-packaged" logic (pending plugin rework).
+  - Add ones they've imported from plugins as children or siblings of their own and vice-versa.
+  - Add them as children or siblings *more than once*.
-- Conditions can be made read-only and can be combined through simple boolean operations.
+- Condition systems can be read-only and can be combined through regular boolean operations.
 - Transitions no longer have implicit conflicts.
-- States no longer require a unique stage type.
+- States and stages are decoupled (although a higher-level API may re-introduce coupling).

 ## Implementation Strategy